This is a review of Nucis Leather’s Classic Leather strap and Cork Leather strap.

 FULL DISCLOSURE: Shortly after seeing these straps show up online Fernando from Nucis Leather emailed me to ask if I’d be interested in reviewing one of their straps.
 Far be it from me to turn down the opportunity to try out camera accessories, I gladly accepted.
 What follows is an honest review of what I received.
 It is also worth noting that I’ve avoided reading other reviews before having written my own, as is my usual approach to reviews.

 Since switching over to Fuji, I’ve been a wrist strap1 user on casual outings when having my right wrist mildly encumbered isn’t a problem, or I have my Billingham slung over my shoulder.
 When Nucis Leather sent a pair of their straps over, I decided to give the neck/shoulder strap strategy another go.
 Long story short, I’ve converted.
-As my good buddy Matthew says, a camera in a bag is used less than one on a strap or in the hand.
 Photos have a tendency to slip past uncaptured when the removal of ones camera for a bag is too much trouble.
 When I have my camera on a neckstrap, it’s as good as in my hand much of the time, and I shoot more.
 With that preamble out of the way, let’s get to some quick reviews.

 The Nucis Leather Classic is soft, supple leather with white stitching that matches the white engraved markings of black Fuji cameras perfectly.
 The strap is nicely adjustable by way of a handsome buckle, however I may take mine to my local shoe repair to have one more hole punched in the strap to make it even shorter.